vinterskogen/laravel-multidomain-app-example/readme.md

         - `domain` - for matching any domain, will be used for sites
         - `masterAdminDomain` - for matching a domain of Master-admin panel
     - Define all the routes.
-Routes are stored in separate files inside a `routes/web/` folder and wrapped in 3 groups (sorted by web-interface type), with a number of attribute, such as `domain`, `namespace` and `prefix` for each group.
+Routes are stored in separate files inside a `routes/web/` folder and wrapped in 3 groups (sorted by web-interface type) with a number of attribute, such as `domain`, `namespace` and `prefix` for each group.